 Range and speed on this longboard are good for kids and beginners.
 Thanks to the 350-watt hub motor and a 36-volt battery, you get 6-8 miles of range and 16 mph.
 Charging the battery takes 2-2.5 hours.
 You control the skateboard with a wireless remote, which lets you switch between beginner or advanced mode.
 Like the board, the remote is rechargeable.

 The Blitzart Huracane is a beautiful longboard.
 It consists of 6-ply maple wood and 2 layers of bamboo for a sturdy, yet flexible build.
 It can hold 250 pounds and weighs 13 pounds, which is about right for an electric longboard.
 At under $300, this board is a great deal.

-Another good pick for riders not wanting to spend an arm and a leg, this electric skateboard from Hurbo is also great for kids, thanks to its reasonable top speed.
+Another good pick for riders not wanting to spend an arm and a leg, this low-cost electric skateboard from Hurbo is also great for kids, thanks to its reasonable top speed.
 The range isn’t great, however, because the motor isn’t especially powerful.
 It still offers a smooth ride, riding modes, and solid construction for the price.

 The Black 1, Orange 1, Red 1 version of this board uses a 250-watt brushless hub motor and 24-volt battery pack.
-That translates to 2-hour charge time, and about 6 miles in range with a top speed of 12 mph.
+That translates to a 2-hour charge time, and about 6 miles in range with a top speed of 12 mph.
 Those aren’t the most impressive specs, so the Hurbo is a good board choice for a kid or rider who doesn’t want want to go too fast, and doesn’t mind charging frequently.
 There are two riding modes: beginner and advanced.